TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 Can use parametric methods to compare two models, when one is nested within the other.
 Generally compare how well different models fit the training data, and have a real danger of over-fitting.

+Models from any step-wise model selection procedure will tend to be optimistically biased (R-squared too high, p-values too low) if evaluated with the data used to select the model.

 ```
 rm(list=ls())